AusTrakka/austrakka-docs/docs/AusTrakka CLI/CLI-introduction.md

 mkdir -p ${CONDA_PREFIX}/etc/conda/activate.d
 echo "alias at-login=\"export AT_TOKEN=\\\$(austrakka auth user)\"" > ${CONDA_PREFIX}/etc/conda/activate.d/austrakka-alias.sh
 ```
 Note that the last two lines are valid only for Linux/Mac and will not work on Windows.
+These lines create an alias `at-login`
+in the conda environment, which will log you in to the CLI.

 You can then use
 ```